aautcsh/idkfa/README.md

 var key09 = N.map(key01, key08, 's', - 1);		// [1, 2, 4, 6, 10, ..]
 ```

-To do multiple iterations of chunk with continous key, pass iterations to E.process(data, iterations);
+To do multiple iterations of chunk with continuous key, pass iterations to E.process(data, iterations);

 ```node